SSDBM/2022/register.md

 # Registration

 Registration is now open.
-The deadline for author registration is June 10.
+The deadline for author registration is **June 10**.
 At least one author of each paper has to register.

 |                      | Earlybird (by June 20) | Late (after June 20) |